AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 For each account, gather the following information:

-* **Host**: The FTP destination of the host your account connects to (for example, `ftp.omniture.com`, `ftp2.omniture.com`, and so forth).
+* **Host**: The hostname of the FTP server your account connects to (for example, `ftp.omniture.com`, `ftp2.omniture.com`, and so forth).

 * **Port**: SFTP clients connect on port 22.
 FTP connections that are non-secure use port 21.

-* **Username**: The username used to log in to the FTP site.
+* **Username**: The username used to log in to the FTP server.

-* **location account secret**: The current account secret for the account.
+* **Location account secret**: The current account secret for the account.
 This is the account secret (password) that you use currently when downloading data delivered to your FTP location.
 This information is not available from the Adobe Analytics interface.

 #### Create the SFTP account